 While a major part of modular construction occurs in the factory, there is still on-site work that requires local permits to be obtained by the developers.
 Failure to obtain these can lead to severe penalties or worse, complete demolition of the building.
 Here’s a general, non-exclusive list of permits:

+This part of the modular design build process happens at the end of the design stage.
 Apart from the assembly of prefabricated modules, site development is the only aspect of modular construction that takes place on-site.
 Once engineers and experts have surveyed the area to assess the type of land they will be working with, the foundation is laid out.
 The land has to be excavated until the desired depth is reached; this is also necessary to allow the installation of a drainage system.
 The last step includes installation of a firm foundation upon which the building will be placed.